 Within the same year we conducted the Jerusalem Declaration for the reconciliation of the three Abrahamic faiths and held a ceremony in Jerusalem's main park.
 On that stage, Jewish, Christian, Muslim and Druze clergy crowned Jesus as the King of Israel.
 Our message was clear: Jesus came to humanity as our King of kings, but he was rejected and crucified, and so could not realize the literal kingdom of God that he declared to be near.
-The purpose of the coronation ceremony was for people of all the Abrahamic faiths to declare Jesus the true King, thus liberating him-and God-from sorrow.
+The coronation ceremony was attended by people of all the Abrahamic faiths, thus liberating Jesus from his sorrow.
 On that day, and others like it, we created the environment in which religious leaders from around the world, together with Jewish and Palestinian Israelis, embraced in tears.